 Bottle, can, or draft?

-While most Corona advertisements focus on the bottle, it is actually the worst choice for drinking this beer.
+While most Corona advertisements focus on the bottle, it is actually the worst choice for enjoying this beer.

-Despite being probably the most popular way to drink Corona, the bottle is the worst option.
+Despite being probably the most popular way to enjoy Corona, the bottle is the worst option.
 The best options are from a can or on draft.

 Why does Corona taste skunky?